zhousarah/azure-compute-docs/articles/virtual-machines/install-vm-watch.md

 ---
  ### 2. Ensure VM is installed

-For more information on how to create a VM and/or VM scale set see [Quickstart guide - Windows](/azure/virtual-machines/windows/quick-create-portal) for Windows and [Quickstart guide - Linux](/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu) for Linux.
+For more information on how to create a VM and/or virtual machine scale set, see [Quickstart guide - Windows](/azure/virtual-machines/windows/quick-create-portal) for Windows and [Quickstart guide - Linux](/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu) for Linux.

 > [!Important]
 > If Application health extension is already installed on the VM, ensure the settings `autoUpgradeMinorVersion` is set to `true` and `enableAutomaticUpgrade` is set to `true`.